 The Board believes, moreover, that each nominee brings a strong and unique background and skill set to the Board, giving the Board, as a whole, competence and experience in diverse areas.
-These areas include organizational leadership; public company board service; manufacturing; finance; management in the packaging, food and beverage sectors and other relevant industries; international business and markets; information security; and experience representing the views of investors.
+These areas include organizational leadership; public company board service; manufacturing; finance; management in the packaging, food and beverage sectors and other relevant industries; international business and markets; and information security.
+Half of the nominees are or have been Chairs of U.S. public company Boards of Directors.
 The Board believes that the following specific experiences, qualifications and skills, together with the aforementioned attributes, qualify each of the nominees listed above to serve as a Director.

 Timothy Donahue.
 Mr. Donahue was elected Chairman by the Board following the 2022 Annual Meeting and assumed the position of CEO of the Company in 2016.
-He has served as a member of the Board since 2015 and in other executive positions with the Company for over 32 years.
+He has served as a member of the Board since 2015 and in other executive positions with the Company for over 33 years.
 He gives the Board seasoned leadership and an in-depth knowledge of the Company, especially its international business.
 He also brings to the Board an intimate understanding of the operations and finances of the Company from his prior experience as the Company's Chief Operating Officer and Chief Financial Officer.

 Richard Fearon.
 Mr. Fearon, the former Vice Chairman and CFO of an NYSE-listed global, diversified manufacturing company, brings to the Board comprehensive knowledge of financial accounting and extensive experience in financial reporting, corporate finance and capital markets, corporate development, strategic planning, mergers and acquisitions, risk management and investor relations.
 He also oversaw his company's information security program for more than 10 years and chaired its senior management committee on information security.
 Mr. Fearon's experience qualifies him as an "audit committee financial expert" within the meaning of SEC regulations.
-In addition, his service as Lead Director of an NYSE-listed global provider of specialized polymers also provides significant governance experience.
-Mr. Fearon also serves as a director of another NYSE-listed company.
+In addition, his service as Chairman of an NYSE-listed global provider of specialized polymers also provides significant governance experience.
+Mr. Fearon also serves as a director of two other NYSE-listed companies.